mehulagg/gitlab/doc/user/project/issue_board.md

 > The **Remove from board** button was [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/229507) in GitLab 13.10.

 When an issue should no longer belong to a list, you can remove it.
 The steps depend on the scope of the list:

-1. Select the issue card.
-The right sidebar appears.
+1. To open the right sidebar, select the issue card.
 1. Remove what's keeping the issue in the list.

-   For example, if it's a label list, remove the label, or if it's an [assignee list](#assignee-lists), unassign the user.
+   If it's a label list, remove the label.
+If it's an [assignee list](#assignee-lists), unassign the user.

 ### Filter issues